paigeweber13/fine-hardware-visualization/README.md

      - [ ] separate functions for different parts of diagram
      - [ ] cairo_save/cairo_restore operate as a stack machine: you can
            save/restore in a nested manner
+     - [ ] there's fhv's csv and performance_monitor's fhv.
+Should I continue
+           to support these moving forward?
+Are these important tests?
+           - if yes, somehow combine them and make the code cleaner
+           - if no, remove
    - [ ] give convolution its own makefile
    - [ ] there are a lot of text files floating around (like in `tests/`).
 Can those be removed?